xuthus83/pigallery2/MANPAGE.md

                 "resolution": 1080
             },
             "//[supportedFormats]": [
-                "Photo formats that are supported."
+                "Photo formats that are supported.
+Browser needs to support these formats natively.
+Also sharp (libvips) package should be able to convert these formats."
             ],
             "supportedFormats": [
                 "gif",